 If you look at the specific features of the Apollo or Zeus, you will find a blaster that does one thing or another better, but for an overall package at just $25, the Apollo is hard to beat from a performance and fun standpoint, and even at $50, the Zeus is very impressive in how quickly it can belt out hard-hitting rounds.

-- Younger players (and even some adults) may find the cocking action of the Apollo and the weight and noise of the Zeus to be off-putting
+Younger players (and even some adults) may find the cocking action, weight, and noise of the Zeus to be off-putting